This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Filing a lawsuit for malpractice first requires that you haven’t missed the deadline.
 The Texas statute of limitations on filing is two years from medical negligence.

 Before you file, you may also want to discuss damages with a lawyer so you know what to expect.
-Texas caps non-economic damages for things like pain or emotional suffering at a maximum of $750,000.[4]
+Texas caps non-economic damages at $250,000 per defendant and $500,000 total.[4]

 Economic damages are not capped.
-Your lawyer may be able to give you a general estimate of what you are owed by reviewing medical bills and records and receipts of expenses related to your child’s care.
+Your lawyer may be able to give you a general estimate of what you are owed by reviewing medical bills, records, and receipts of expenses related to your child’s care.

 The Complaint

 The process officially begins when your lawyer files a complaint on your behalf.
-The complaint details the allegations you are making, explain why you believe negligence occurred and harmed your child, and notifies the defendants.
+The complaint details your allegations, explains why you believe negligence occurred and harmed your child, and notifies the defendants.

 Expert Report

-Within 120 days of filing, you must also submit an expert report, according to Texas law.
-This statement is signed by a qualified medical expert and indicates that they have reviewed the evidence and believe your case has merit.
+According to Texas law, you must also submit an expert report within 120 days of filing.
+This statement is signed by a qualified medical expert and indicates that they have reviewed the evidence and believe your case has merit.[5]

 Settlement Negotiation